JuxhinDB/blog.digital-horror.com/digital-horror/content/blog/in-the-trenches-what-it-means-to-be-an-engineering-manager/index.md

 tags = ["leadership", "management"]
 +++

-This post is a collection of personal reflections from my time as Head of Engineering.
+This post is a collection of personal reflections from my time working as an EM and similar roles.
 It’s not meant to be a comprehensive guide but rather a snapshot of the lessons I’ve learned and the challenges I’ve faced.
 For those looking to transition into leadership, or even for engineers wanting to understand management better, I hope this offers some insight into the realities of the role.

 Throughout my career, I’ve worked with some of the most capable engineers, and while it’s been challenging, it’s also been the most mentally engaging work I’ve done.
 A well-functioning team can achieve incredible results, and managing one is tough but inspiring work.